 Children’s sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 HSB can occur online and/or face-to-face and can also occur simultaneously between the two.
 We consider HSB in a child protection context.
 When considering HSB, both ages and the stages of development of the children are critical factors.
 Sexual behaviour between children can be considered harmful if one of the children is much older, particularly if there is more than two years’ difference or if one of the children is pre-pubescent and the other is not.
 However, a younger child can abuse an older child, particularly if they have power over them, for example, if the older child is disabled or smaller in stature.
 We aim to have a good understanding of HSB, which will aid in planning preventative education, implementing preventative measures and incorporating the approach to sexual violence and sexual harassment into the whole school approach to safeguarding.
 HSB can, in some cases, progress on a continuum.
 Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.
 Children displaying HSB have often experienced their own abuse and trauma.
 We will work with appropriate agencies to address HSB and to support children displaying HSB.

-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are lesbian, gay, bisexual, or gender questioning

-We note that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+We note that a child or a young person being lesbian, gay, or bisexual is not in itself an inherent risk factor for harm.
+However, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.
+Risks can be compounded where children lack a trusted adults with whom they can be open.
 Our staff will endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum.
-We will work with appropriate agencies to counter homophobic, biphobic and transphobic bullying and abuse and to provide support to LGBT children.
+Lesbian, gay, or bisexual inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum.
+We will work with appropriate agencies to counter homophobic, biphobic and transphobic bullying and abuse and to provide support to lesbian, gay, or bisexual children.

 We will have regard to appropriate DfE guidance concerning gender questioning children.